vertica/ddR/README.md

 ## Backend Type: Distributed R
 ```

-`a` is now a distributed object in DDS.
+`a` is now a distributed object in ddR.
 Note that we did not specify the number of partitions of the output, but by default it went to the length of the inputs (5).
 If we wanted to specify how the output should be partitioned, we can use the `nparts` parameter to `dmapply`:

 Adding 1 to first element of `a`, 2 to the second, etc.